dsb-lab/CellBasedModels.jl/docs/src/Usage_Community.md

 ## KwArgs of the Community constructor

-In addition to the model structure, we can provide the Community structure with keyword arguments corresponding to any of the Default Parameters or User Defined parameters of an Agent (see Constructing Agents - Parameters).
+In addition to the model structure, we can provide the Community structure with keyword arguments corresponding to any of the Default Parameters or User Defined parameters of an ABM (see Constructing ABMs - Parameters).

 For example, we can define a community with more agents `N`, a `simulationBox` and random positions (`x`,`y`) in the unit box by constructing the Community as